NaiveWang/NeuralNLP-NeuralClassifier/README.md

     }

     "doc_keyword" and "doc_topic" are optional.
-## Start classification service
+## Deploy classification service

 This service contains two module: a deep learning backend and a flask wrapper, they communicate via socket at port 4444.
 Above this is a shell wrapper to manipulate the two process: start them, keep them and kill them together when signal receieved.
+This server model is flexable for multi-classfier bind-in same web service while it is now deprecated since my socket protocal issues.

 >./start.sh #to start the whole service

+Now the all-one-model is stable for production:

+>./start1.sh #to start the all-in-one server, it loads both the web service and DeepLearning model in it with a uwsgi wrapper.

 the web page start at '0.0.0.0', port 55555 by default, or edit them in server.py.